catchouli/coment/README.md

 The library is header only.
 To use, simply add the include directory to your project/makefile's includes and try some of the following samples.
 For more fully-fledged samples and examples, check out the samples directory.

-If your project uses boost, delete the boost directory from coment\include to prevent mixing boost versions.
+If your project uses boost, delete the boost directory from coment/include to prevent mixing boost versions.
 The included boost headers are from header-only libraries, so are standalone if you don't use boost.

 Contact me (cat): (leave an issue)